Clifra-Jones/Meraki-API/README.md

 # Meraki-API
 ## PowerShell Module to work with the MerakiAPI.

+**ATTENTION**
+There is a new module that uses the Version 1 of the Meraki API.
+This is a newer release by Meraki that adds some additional functionality not availabnle in the Version 0 API used by this module.

+The new version 1 API has it's own module.
+The repository is located here: https://github.com/Clifra-Jones/Meraki-API-V1

 **NOTE**: This is a work in progress.
 This module only exposes a very small subset of the Meraki API REST functions.
 There may be bugs and you should expect that there are bugs.